kronpano/PanoPuzzle/README.md

 ## live examples
 ### - over on panopuzzle.created-by.me
-my personal PanoPuzzle is over at https://panopuzzle.created-by.me <br>
+My PanoPuzzle - which started all of this can be seen under https://panopuzzle.created-by.me <br>
 it consists of several collections of 360 panoramas

 ### - on GitHub to show a configuration with only one collection